lorossi/painting-bubbles/README.md

 *How do I use it?*

-Just move your mouse (or tap, if you are on a mobile device" width=300 height=300></img> around.
+Just move your mouse (or tap, if you are on a mobile device) around.
 If you get bored, press *auto* to let the script complete the image or *next* to get another painting.

 If you feel like doing so, press *record* and wait for the rendered gif!
 It might take a while, tho.